projectNEWM/contracts/aiken-contracts/fractional/README.md

 Use the `create_wallet.sh` script to auto generate simple wallets for testing.

 First create the reference scripts with `00_createScriptReferences.sh` found in the scripts folder.
+This script will use funds held on the reference-wallet to store the smart contracts on UTxOs.
+Currently, there are 5 contracts that require approximately 75 ADA to store.

 Next, we need to create the data reference UTxO using `01_createReferenceUTxO.sh` script inside the `reference` subfolder.
-This folder contains test scripts for updating data on the data UTxO.
-These scripts require a valid multisig using the keeper set of test wallets.
+This script will use the the starter-wallet to send the starter token defined in `start_info.json` into the data reference contract.
+The starter token acts like a pointer for the other contracts to correctly identify the true reference data.
+The `reference` folder contains test scripts for updating data on the data UTxO.
+These scripts require a valid n-out-of-m multisig with the set of keeper wallets held on a datum in the data reference contract.
+The `keeper*-wallet` do not need funds as they are just signing the transaction.
+The update scripts assume the `newm-wallet` will pay for the transaction fees.

-After the data contract has been set up, register and delegate the stake key used to delegate the ada value inside the cip68 and sale contract.
-Withdrawing rewards requires a reward value.
+After the data contract has been set up, register and delegate the stake key.
+The staking contract will delegate the ada value inside the cip68 and sale contract to a specific pool.
+The test scripts in the `staking` folder assume that the `newm-wallet` will pay for the transaction fee.
+To withdraw rewards from the staking contract it requires a non-zero reward value.

 At this point tokens may be minted and the sale contract can be used.